btcguide/btcguide.github.io/_pages/equipment-advanced.md

 It is very hard to remove the SD card from the Cobo Vault, and can ocassionally be challenging to do so from the Coldcard.
 A cheap pair of tweezers (the kind you might use to remove a splinter) will make this very easy.

-#### Extra MicroSD card
-So each hardware wallet has its own dedicated MicroSD card.
-This reduces the risk that malware on one hardware wallet could attempt to infect another.

 #### Physical Bicoin Seed Storage
 The best choice is to etch your seed words into metal.
 This is far more durable than words written on paper that can be destroyed by fire or water.